-- Why each of the macronutrients are important.
+- Why each of the macronutrients are important to us.

 - How to set up your macros depending on your goal.

-The subject of micronutrients and fiber can sound a bit boring, but it’s very important that you don’t ignore it.
-Long-term deficiencies in either one will affect your health and training performance negatively.
+The subject of micronutrients and fiber can sound a bit boring, but it’s a subject which shouldn’t be ignored.
+As long-term deficiencies in either one will affect your health and training performance negatively.

 By following a few simple rules regarding daily fruit and vegetable intake, you can make sure you’re not creating deficiencies.